April 22, 2023

 RUNNER #3: Peakwood Mountain Leg

 - Total mileage for runner #3 is ~6.1 miles.
 This runner will run the loop through South Roanoke with the added bonus of running up and down the notoriously steep Peakwood Mountain.
 This runner will start and end near River’s Edge Sports Complex where there will be a support tent set up next to the Fleet Feet Sports Roanoke aid station.

-- Shuttle Information: All runners participating in the relay must take the shuttle to the appropriate aid station tents, relay runners not on the shuttle will be disqualified.
+- Shuttle Information (see shuttle update at top of page): All runners participating in the relay must take the shuttle to the appropriate aid station tents, relay runners not on the shuttle will be disqualified.
 The runner #3 shuttle will load on Williamson Rd. (across the road from Elmwood Amphitheater) at 8:00am, and depart at 8:15am.
 Runners will be taken to the transition area near River’s Edge.
 This means you can cheer on your teammates at the start before heading over to meet the shuttle.
 You may also take a duffle with supplies for yourself, runner #1.

 - Runner #3 must complete their leg by 1:25pm (~16:20 minute mile pace).